GeorgePap-719/kdx/README.md

 ## Project status & goals

-Always wandering how a text-editor works and inspired by the blog [fleet-below-deck](https://blog.jetbrains.com/fleet/2022/01/fleet-below-deck-part-i-architecture-overview/), I thought of deep diving in implementation specifics by building one that operates in web-space.
+Always wondering how a text-editor works and inspired by the blog [fleet-below-deck](https://blog.jetbrains.com/fleet/2022/01/fleet-below-deck-part-i-architecture-overview/), I thought of deep diving in implementation specifics by building one that operates in web-space.
 However, I am keeping things simple because the main motive is to understand the nuances.